SafeShift: Safety-Informed Distribution Shifts for Robust Trajectory Prediction in Autonomous Driving: Experimental Setup

-We implement two baseline models to validate the efficacy of our distribution shift and remediation strategies.
-First, we include MTR~\cite{shi2022motion}, which is the current top-performing model on WOMD leaderboards.
+\textbf{Baselines}: We implement two representative baseline models to validate the efficacy of our distribution shift and remediation strategies.
+First, we include MTR~\cite{shi2022motion}, which, as of this writing, is the current top-performing model on WOMD leaderboards.
 Second, we implement a version of A-VRNN~\cite{monti2020dagnet}, where we utilize social pooling~\cite{alahi2016sociallstm} instead of a graph attention layer for the hidden state refinement.
-While both models are designed to be ``socially-aware'', neither is explicitly structured to predict safe futures.
-As a baseline remediation strategy, we implement the Fren\'et-based domain normalization approach in \cite{ye2023improving}.
-This approach converts all coordinates into a trajectory's Fren\'et frame, before passing the coordinates to a trajectory prediction model.
+While both models are designed to be ``socially-aware,'' neither is explicitly structured to predict safe futures.
+We follow the same training procedure performed by MTR, where the models are trained for 30 epochs, and learning rate reduction begins after epoch 20.

+As a baseline remediation strategy, we implement the Frenet-based domain normalization approach in \cite{ye2023improving}.
+This approach converts all coordinates into a trajectory's Frenet frame, before passing the coordinates to a trajectory prediction model.
+In order to obtain reasonable performance, we use both the Cartesian and Frenet coordinates \textit{together} via concatenation, rather than replacing the former with the latter.
+We then implement our proposed remediation approach, described in \Cref{ssec:remediation_approach} for both models.

-To measure safety-criticality, we use collision rate (CR), as the average number of collisions of each predicted trajectory to the ground truth of the other agents, as in \cite{kothari2021human}, where collisions with the same external agent over multiple timesteps only count once.
+\textbf{Metrics}: To measure safety-criticality, we use collision rate (CR), as the average number of collisions of each predicted trajectory to the ground truth of the other agents, as in \cite{kothari2021human}, where collisions with the same external agent over multiple timesteps only count once.
 We also utilize standard trajectory prediction metrics, as used in the WOMD challenge, including Average Displacement Error (ADE) and Final Displacement Error (FDE).
-These two metrics are used in a best-of-$K$ manner to report the mode with the smallest distance to the ground truth future, over all predicted timesteps and just the final predicted timestep respectively.
-Another important metric used is mean-Average-Precision (mAP).
+These two metrics are used in a best-of-$K$ manner to report the mode with the smallest distance to the ground-truth future, over all predicted timesteps, and just the final predicted timestep, respectively.
+Another important metric used is mean Average Precision (mAP).
 This metric categorizes predicted modes into buckets (\exempli straight, stationary, u-turn, etc.), and punishes mode collapse for overlapping predictions.